(Disclosure: Some of the links below may be affiliate links)

 Generally, the notary will send you the draft of the sale contract before the meeting.
 This contract will specify the details of buying a house.

 You should study this information before the meeting.
-By doing so, you will also save time in the meeting if you can fill the blanks or fix errors.
+By doing so, you will also save time in the meeting if you can fill in the blanks or fix errors.

 You should pay a lot of attention to all the contract details.
 You need to remember that this is an extremely important contract.
 You should not take it lightly.